 With the rise of jurisdictional approaches to sustainable commodity sourcing and pressure to achieve the Sustainable Development Goals, a number of regencies and provinces in Indonesia have taken steps to embrace sustainable and low-carbon development plans.
 CSF is supporting the government and stakeholders in Sintang Regency to collectively design and implement a Green Regency plan that includes sustainable land-use practices and better governance.
-We are contributing expertise in economics, sustainable development, and strategic planning, and working closely with the local government, who are overseeing the process with support from local government and civil society organizations (CSOs).
+We are contributing expertise in economics, sustainable development, and strategic planning, and working closely with the local government, which is overseeing the process with support from local civil society organizations (CSOs).

 In 2019, CSF completed the first 18-month phase of this process which included:

 - a two-day stakeholder dialogue for 80 people from academia, government agencies, CSOs, and the community that focused on implementing green development and preparation for the background studies, held in May 2018;

 - background studies on 1) the history and culture of Sintang, 2) natural resources and ecosystems, 3) economic development, and 4) land-based economy, land governance, social forestry, and agrarian reform;